gyselroth/php-task-scheduler/README.md

 This library helps you implementing jobs which are later (or as soon as there are free slots) executed by another process.

 ## Requirements
-The library is only >= PHP7.1 compatible and requires a MongoDB server.
+The library is only >= PHP7.1 compatible and requires a MongoDB server >= 2.2.

 ## Download
 The package is available at [packagist](https://packagist.org/packages/gyselroth/mongodb-php-task-scheduler)